IcyStarFrost/Lambda-Players/README.md

 Called when all default console commands have been created.
 Use this hook if you want use the `CreateLambdaConsoleCommand()` function to create custom console commands for Lambda Players externally See lambdaplayers/autorun_includes/shared/d_consolecommands.lua

+# Lambda Player Addon Hooks

+*The hooks below can be used to add onto certain features of the lambdas*

 ### `LambdaOnUAloaded`

+*Universal Actions or UActions are functions that randomly get called during a lambda's life.
+Example of a UAction being weapon switching.*

-Called when all default UActions (Universal Actions, functions that randomly get called.
-Example being weapon switching) have been made.
+Called when all default UActions have been made.
 Use this hook if you want add a function to the UActions with `AddUActionToLambdaUA()` See lambdaplayers/lambda/sv_x_universalactions.lua

 ### `LambdaOnToolsLoaded`

 Called when all default tools are loaded.
 Use this hook if you want to add custom tools with `AddToolFunctionToLambdaTools()` See lambdaplayers/autorun_includes/shared/lambda_toolguntools.lua

 ### `LambdaOnEntLimitsCreated`

+*Entity limits can help limit a certain type of entity or range of entities.
+This should be used in conjunction with Tool gun tools that spawn entities or Build functions that spawn untracked entities*

 Called when all default Entity Limits have been created.
-Use this hook if you want to make custom entity limits with `CreateLambdaEntLimit()` See lambdaplayers/autorun_includes/shared/lambda_entitylimits
+Use this hook if you want to make custom entity limits with `CreateLambdaEntLimit()` See lambdaplayers/autorun_includes/shared/lambda_entitylimits AND lambdaplayers/lambda/sv_entitylimits.lua

 ### `LambdaOnBuildFunctionsLoaded`

+*Build functions are functions that are called when a lambda player wants to build/spawn something.
+For example, prop spawning is used by this*

 Called when all default Building Functions have been loaded.
 Use this hook if you want to add custom building functions with `AddBuildFunctionToLambdaBuildingFunctions()` See lambdaplayers/autorun_includes/shared/lambda_x_buildingfunctions.lua

+### `LambdaOnInjured( Entity lambda, CTakeDamageInfo info )`

+Called when a Lambda Player takes damage.
+This hook can be used to add onto the ENT:OnInjured() hook each Lambda Player has

+### `LambdaOnOtherKilled( Entity lambda, Entity victim, CTakeDamageInfo info )`

+Called when a someone that is not the lambda player dies.
+This hook can be used to add onto the ENT:OnOtherKilled() hook each Lambda Player has

+### `LambdaOnThink( Entity lambda, Entity lambdaWeaponEntity )`

+Called when the lambda's ENT:Think() hook runs.
+This hook can be used to add onto the ENT:Think() hook each Lambda Player has